AnkS4/devops_with_docker_exercises/README.md

 - A text editor (e.g., nano) for modifying Dockerfiles and scripts.

 ## License

 This repository is licensed under the **Creative Commons BY-NC-SA 4.0** license, the same as the original course materials from the University of Helsinki's *DevOps with Docker* course.
-For more details, see the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+For more details, see the [LICENSE](LICENSE) file in this repository or [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ---